-STEVEN LEONARD, age 47, has been Chief Sales and Customer Engagement Officer for the Company since April 2020.
+STEVEN LEONARD, age 48, was named Chief Commercial Officer and President, Asset-Light Logistics in March 2023, after serving as Chief Sales and Customer Engagement Officer from April 2020 to March 2023.
 Mr. Leonard previously served as Vice President - Customer Solutions from January 2017 through March 2020.
-Mr. Leonard previously served as Vice President -Global Forwarding for the Company's subsidiary, Panther Premium Logistics®, from November 2014 through December 2016.
+He previously served as Vice President - Global Forwarding for the Company's subsidiary, Panther Premium Logistics®, from November 2014 through December 2016.
 Mr. Leonard joined the Company in 2001 as a quotation analyst for ArcBest brand U-Pack®, and has held positions that include Manager of Quotation Services, Manager of TimeKeeper Pricing, Director of Strategic Planning, and Divisional Vice President.
 He holds a bachelor's degree in business administration from the University of Arkansas.

-DANIEL E. LOE, age 47, has been Chief Yield Officer since January 2017, and President, Asset-Light Logistics since September 2020.
+DANIEL E. LOE, age 48, has been Chief Yield Officer since January 2017.
+He also served as President, Asset-Light Logistics from September 2020 to March 2023.
 Mr. Loe previously served as Vice President - Enterprise Customer Solutions from May 2014 through December 2016.
 From 2010 through April 2014, Mr. Loe served as Vice President - Yield Management for ABF Freight.
 He previously served ABF Freight as Director of Marketing & Public Relations for six years, and Senior Pricing Analyst for four years.
 Mr. Loe joined the Company in 1997, working as an analyst in the Pricing Department.
 He holds a bachelor's degree in industrial engineering from the University of Arkansas.

-MICHAEL E. NEWCITY, age 52, has been Senior Vice President - Chief Innovation Officer for the Company, and President of the Company's subsidiary ArcBest Technologies, Inc., since January 2015.
-He previously served the Company as Chief Financial Officer and Chief Information Officer from August 2013 through December 2014, Vice President - Chief Financial Officer from June 2010 through July 2013, and Director - Economic Analysis from November 2007 through May 2010.
-Prior to that he served as Director - E-Systems & Emerging Technologies for ABF Freight for two years, and in several managerial positions with ABF Freight that spanned marketing, information technology and business development for over five years.
+MICHAEL E. NEWCITY, age 53, has been Senior Vice President - Chief Innovation Officer for the Company, and President of the Company's subsidiary ArcBest Technologies, Inc., since January 2015.
+He previously served the Company as Chief Financial Officer and Chief Information Officer from August 2013 through December 2014, Vice President - Chief Financial Officer from June 2010 through July 2013, and Director -Economic Analysis from November 2007 through May 2010.
+Prior to that he served as Director -E-Systems & Emerging Technologies for ABF Freight for two years, and in several managerial positions with ABF Freight that spanned marketing, information technology and business development for over five years.
 He began his career with the Company in 1993 at its subsidiary, ArcBest Technologies, Inc., leading e-commerce development initiatives for six years.
 Mr. Newcity holds a bachelor's degree in computer information systems from the University of Arkansas and a master's degree from the Walton College at the University of Arkansas.

-SETH RUNSER, age 37, has been ABF Freight President since July 2021.
+SETH RUNSER, age 38, has been President of ABF Freight since July 2021.
 He previously served the Company as ABF Vice President - Linehaul Operations from August 2019 to February 2021 and as Chief Operating Officer from February through June 2021.
 Prior to that he served as Regional Vice President - Operations from March 2016 to July 2019.
 Mr. Runser joined the company in 2007, as a management trainee and served in various roles including operations supervisor, regional training specialist and service center manager prior to his promotion to Regional Vice President -Operations in 2016.
 Mr. Runser is an Arkansas Trucking Association board member and holds a bachelor's degree in marketing from Kent State University.